 As a result, participants are able to overcome their struggles and focus on an independent future.
 Located in Richmond, California.

 Larkin Street Youth Services offers hope and shelter to homeless youth in the San Francisco area.
 Initially, they cover issues related to homelessness and hunger in an atmosphere of love and hope.
 Then, they provide training, career counseling and behavioral health tools to increase the likelihood of a better future long-term.
 Larkin Street’s goal is that every participant is able to permanently leave street life behind.
 Located in San Francisco, California.

 Shepherd’s Gate specializes in helping women and their children break free from harmful situations to find hope and healing.
 They do this by dealing with issues of domestic violence, homelessness and addiction first by providing safe shelter.
 Then they look to long-term healing by offering resources like counseling, life-skills classes, vocational training, parenting classes and 12 step programs.
 Since they opened their doors in 1948, they’ve helped over 13,000 women move on to better lives.
 Located in Livermore, California.

 St. Mary’s Center was created in order to serve the senior and preschool population of Oakland.
 For homeless seniors, they offer transitional housing, counseling and money-management classes to help secure long-term housing.
 Families with Preschoolers are offered full day preschool classes, which helps prepare young minds for school and brings a life-long love of learning.
 Finally, they address concerns of hunger and chronic poverty by reaching out to the community and providing basic needs.
 Located in Oakland, California.

 I’ll sum it up with a plea to step up with love and concern for those in need.
-California charities are making a difference across the Golden State.
-Find an organization that speaks to you and help them brighten the future of the downtrodden.
+These California charities are making a difference across the Golden State.
+So, find an organization that speaks to you and help them brighten the future of the downtrodden.
 If you work with a great charity not mentioned here, please let me know in the comments!